17 Smarter Renovation and Home Improvement Tips

 A good rule of thumb: “Never let a chunk of lumber leave your hand until you’ve dealt with the nails.”
 If you’re going to reuse lumber from a demo job, make sure you pull the nails right away.
 If you aren’t going to reuse the wood, just bend the nails over.
 Stepping on a nail is a bad way to remember that it’s been 10 years since your last tetanus shot.

 Faster Concrete Fastening

 A concrete screw installation tool allows you to use one tool without having to switch between a masonry bit and a screw-driving bit.
 Just drill the hole and slip the driver shaft over the masonry bit and then sink the screw.
-If you have a bunch of concrete fasteners to install, it’s definitely worth the money (about $30 at home centers).
-The Tapcon version shown here is one of several brands.
+If you have a bunch of concrete fasteners to install, it’s definitely worth the money.

 Make Big Pieces